The Ultimate Guide to Website Hosting & Maintenance in 2023

 - Keeping domains up to date: Your domain needs to be kept up to date on a regular basis to make sure that your registration details are in good order.
 If you don’t update or respond to domain registrars, your domain name may lapse, and unfortunately it can be an expensive process to try and reclaim your domain.

-- Keeping SSL up to date: SSL stands for Secure Sockets Layer.
+- Keeping your SSL up to date: SSL stands for Secure Sockets Layer.
 SSL adds additional protections to your website to ensure the security of your website, and your visitor’s data.
 Your SSL certificate authenticates your reliability to your visitors and encrypts the transmission of data, making it harder for hackers to steal credit card numbers or other personal information.
 However, SSL certificates need to be renewed on a regular basis in order to maintain your security.
-If you let yours lapse, your visitors may see the following warning when they attempt to browse to your website:
+If you let yours lapse, your visitors may see a warning when they attempt to browse to your website.

 - Testing across different browsers: Users have a variety of choices when it comes to web browsers, including Chrome, Safari, Firefox, and Edge among others.
 Users also have different platforms (iOS, Android, Mac, Windows, etc) where they open their browsers.
 What looks good on your work laptop running Chrome, may not look right or function properly at all for an Android user running Firefox.
 Testing across browsers helps identify issues and determine what fixes are necessary.

 - Monitoring performance and analytics: Monitoring your performance and analytics can let you know how well your website is performing.
 You can begin to identify your peak traffic times, sources of traffic, bounce rates (e.g. when a visitor clicks away from your website), and conversions (visitors to sales), as well as many other metrics.
 All of this is critical business information that can help you identify issues and opportunities as you grow your business.

 Should I Hire an Agency to Manage My Website, or Do It Myself?